anoop-ap20/anoop-ap20/README.md

 An Industrial Engineer in the making with a passion for data analytics, process optimization, and automation.
 Data is Everywhere-- hidden in plain sight, waiting to be unraveled.
 Numbers longing to be turned into stories, visual arts and spreadsheets of insights.
 In this part of the universe, I decode the language of numbers and bring them to life through visualizations.
 I loving making data work smarter, not harder.

-Check out my projects, drop a ⭐ if something catches your eye, and let’s connect on LinkedIn! "[Anoop Shankar](https://www.linkedin.com/in/anoopshankarap/)".
+Check out my projects, drop a ⭐ if something catches your eye or share your ideas to make them even better.
+Hit me up on LinkedIn! "[Anoop Shankar](https://www.linkedin.com/in/anoopshankarap/)".

 ---